pattyde/katepluspat/src/content/posts/honeymoon/047-our-cooking-was-the-real-hero-of-the-dish/index.md

 ---
 Courtesy of Bobby Doyle, we had a cooking class scheduled for today that would hopefully end our frustrations with non-spicy Thai food once and for all.
 Now we would be able to make our curry as spicy as we wanted (cue evil laugh).

 The teacher arrived about 9.30 with 4 people in the back of the truck already.
-Two Canadian girl from Nova Scotia a little younger than us and a Dutch couple a little older than us who live in Italy half the year running a catering company for Dutch tourists.
+Two Canadian girls from Nova Scotia a little younger than us and a Dutch couple a little older than us who live in Italy half the year running a catering company for Dutch tourists.
 Sounds like a good gig to me!

 ![Local Market](./images/large_IMG_20140313_123145.jpg)